Optimal RIS Placement in Multi-User MISO Systems with User Randomness: Simulation Results

-Finally, a more practical Scenario 4 is considered as depicted in Fig. 2(g) with location dependent $\lambda_u$ as given in Table \ref{tab:sim_params}.
-Here, Circles $C_1,C_2,C_3,C_4$ are assumed as shown in Fig. 2(h).
-The same obstacle configuration as in Scenario 3 is assumed.
-The final solution shifts from (109 m, 45 m) to (114 m, 42 m) to accommodate the significantly higher user density in the region shadowed by the wall obstacle, highlighting the capability of the proposed method to converge to a location that not only maximizes coverage by covering most of the shadowed regions, but also effectively adapts to spatial variations in user density.
+Finally, a practical Scenario~4 with four user hotspots at $C_1,C_2,C_3,C_4$ is considered as depicted in Fig.~2~(d).
+The scenario also assumes a spatially dependent $\lambda_u$, as given in Table~\ref{tab:sim_params}.
+Furthermore, although this scenario assumes the same obstacle configuration as in Scenario~3, the final solution shifts from (109~m, 45~m) to (114~m, 42~m) to accommodate the increase in user density in the region shadowed by the wall obstacle, highlighting the capability of the proposed method to converge to a location that not only maximizes coverage by covering most of the shadowed regions, but also effectively adapts to spatial variations in user density, resulting in improved WSR performance.